Skip to main content

 1.3 The Hybrid Pattern

 As the utility and ease of the semi-structured design pattern emerged, relational system design, originally constrained by the tabular-structured design pattern, has embraced the semi-structured design pattern by adding support for semi-structured table columns.
-"Just put JSON in a column."
+This leads to a temptation to "just put JSON in a column."

-SQL++ pioneered the extension of SQL to semi-structured data by adding support for referencing and unwinding complex, semi-structured values, and most modern SQL query engines have adopted variations of this model and have extended the relational model with a semi-structured column type.
+SQL++ pioneered the extension of SQL to semi-structured data by adding support for referencing and unwinding complex, semi-structured values, and most modern SQL query engines have adopted variations of this model and have extended the relational model with a semi-structured column type, often referred to as a "JSON column".

 But once you have put a number of columns of JSON data into a relational table, is it still appropriately called "structured"?
 Instead, we call this approach the hybrid tabular-/semi-structured pattern, or more simply, "the hybrid pattern".

-The insight in Zed is to remove the tabular and schema concepts from the underlying data model altogether and replace them with a granular and modern type system inspired by general-purpose programming languages.
-Instead of defining a single, composite schema to which all values must conform, the Zed type system allows each value to freely express its type in accordance with the type system.
+The super data model removes the tabular and schema concepts from the underlying data model altogether and replaces them with a granular and modern type system inspired by general-purpose programming languages.
+Instead of defining a single, composite schema to which all values must conform, the type system allows each value to freely express its type in accordance with the type system.

-In this approach, Zed is neither tabular nor semi-structured.
-Zed is "super-structured".
+In this approach, data in SuperDB is neither tabular nor semi-structured but instead "super-structured".

-In particular, the Zed record type looks like a schema but when serializing Zed data, the model is very different.
-A Zed sequence does not comprise a record-type declaration followed by a sequence of homogeneously-typed record values, but instead, is a sequence of arbitrarily typed Zed values, which may or may not all be records.
+In particular, SuperDB's record type looks like a schema but when values are serialized, the model is very different.
+A sequence of values need not comprise a record-type declaration followed by a sequence of homogeneously-typed record values, but instead, is a sequence of arbitrarily typed values which may or may not all be records.

-Yet when a sequence of Zed values in fact conforms to a uniform record type, then such a collection of Zed records looks precisely like a relational table.
-Here, the record type of such a collection corresponds to a well-defined schema consisting of field names (i.e, column names) where each field has a specific Zed type.
-Zed also has named types, so by simply naming a particular record type (i.e., a schema), a relational table can be projected from a pool of Zed data with a simple type query for that named type.
+Yet when a sequence of values in fact conforms to a uniform record type, then such a collection of records looks precisely like a relational table.
+Here, the record type of such a collection corresponds to a well-defined schema consisting of field names (i.e, column names) where each field has a specific type.
+Named types are also available, so by simply naming a particular record type (i.e., a schema), a relational table can be projected from a pool of data with a simple query for that named type.

-But unlike traditional relational tables, these Zed-constructed tables can have arbitrary structure in each column as Zed allows the fields of a record to have an arbitrary type.
-This is very different compared to the hybrid pattern: all Zed data at all levels conforms to the same data model.
-Here, both the tabular-structured and semi-structured patterns are representable in a single model.
-Unlike the hybrid pattern, systems based on Zed have no need to simultaneously support two very different data models.
+But unlike traditional relational tables, these tables based on super-structured data can have arbitrary structure in each column as the model allows the fields of a record to have arbitrary types.
+This is very different compared to the hybrid pattern: here all data at all levels conforms to the same data model such that the tabular-structured and semi-structured patterns are representable in a single model.
+Unlike the hybrid pattern, systems based on super-structured data have no need to simultaneously support two very different data models.

 As an example, most systems that are based on semi-structured data would say the JSON value